Kamburupitiya

 Kamburupitiya is a town in the Matara District, Southern Province, Sri Lanka.

 It is located 19 km north of Matara at the intersection of the B356 (Kamburupitiya-Kirinda Road) and the B415 (Thihagoda-Kotapola Road).

-The town is situated in a wet, hilly zone, some of the world's best cinnamon, tea with high tannin are grown.
+The town is situated in a wet, hilly zone, where cinnamon, and tea with high tannin levels, are grown.

-Traditional employment is growing rubber and working on the rice paddy fields in the low-lying lands.
+Traditional employment is growing rubber and working in the rice paddy fields in the low-lying lands.